Nagarjuna325/news-topic-visualizer/Frontend/README.md

 ## Features
 - Interactive 3D cloud (rotate, zoom, pan) with size/color mapped to relevance.
+- Heavier words are positioned closer to the center for visual hierarchy.
+- Right-side panel lists top keywords with exact scores and bars.
+- Method toggle: choose TF‑IDF (default) or LDA.
 - Sample URLs, validation, and friendly error states.
 - Static build served by Nginx in production.